Quickstart using the CLI

 Your account will be the owner of the project.
 This can be changed later.

-Next, start your favorite code editor and open the auto generated index.js
+Next, start your favorite code editor and open the auto generated index.js in your project directory.

 /*